-EOA contractor Pam Mather and North Coast EMS continued to prepare a comprehensive draft EMS contract for CAE and AMRA to roll out the EOA grandfathering process pursuant to EMSA approval of the Humboldt County Transportation Plan.
+EOA contractor Pam Mather and North Coast EMS continued to work with CAE and AMRA to finalize comprehensive contracts with CAE and AMRA to roll out the EOA grandfathering process pursuant to EMSA approval of the Humboldt County Transportation Plan.
+Del Norte Ambulance submitted a request to be grandfathered and South Lake County Fire Protection District is interested in requesting this in 2021.